lzhenCloudAI/NLP-training/README.md

-# NLP-training
-Training materials for Natural Language Processing This directory includes slides and the code for NLP classification.
+Training materials for Natural Language Processing, including slides and the code for NLP classification.